spryker/spryker-docs/docs/pbc/all/cart-and-checkout/install-and-upgrade/persistent-cart-sharing-shared-carts-feature-integration.md

 ---
-title: Persistent Cart Sharing + Shared Carts feature integration
+title: Install the Persistent Cart Sharing + Shared Carts feature
 description: The guide walks you through the process of installing the Shared Carts and Persistent Cart Sharing features in the project.
 last_updated: Jun 16, 2021
 template: feature-integration-guide-template